mpnally/Terrifically-Simple-JSON/README.md

 of RDF, especially [JSON-LD](http://json-ld.org/), whose complexity is likely to be fatal in my opinion, but also [RDF/JSON](https://www.w3.org/TR/rdf-json/).
 Hence the need for Terrifically Simple JSON.

 Terrifically Simple JSON has very few concepts, and those it has are mostly stolen from elsewhere.
 The value is in what was taken out, not what was left in.
-The `_id` property of Terrifically Simple JSON corresponds fairly exactly to the `@id` property of JSON-LD.
+The `_self` property of Terrifically Simple JSON corresponds fairly exactly to the `@id` property of JSON-LD.
 This is the only concept found in JSON-LD that also appears in Terrifically Simple JSON.
-We chose `_id` instead of `@id` because `@id` is awkward for Javascript programming. `_self` was an alternative we considered.
+We chose `_self` instead of `@id` because `@id` is awkward for Javascript programming, and `self` is used by others.
 `_ref` and `_refNotation` perform the same functions as `value`, `type` and `datatype` from RDF/JSON.
 We could have used `_value` and `_type` (only 2 are needed) instead of `_ref` and `_refNotation`.